SixArm/rust-101/src/topics/crates/itertools-crate-for-iterator-extras.md

 }
 ```

+<div style="page-break-before:always"></div>

+## itertools combinator functions

-Combinator Functions: The itertools crate provides functions that can be used to generate new iterators from existing iterators.
+The itertools crate provides combinator functions that can be used to generate new iterators from existing iterators.
 For example, the product function generates the Cartesian product of two iterators, while the permutations function generates all possible permutations of an iterator:

 ```rust
 use itertools::Itertools;